The following excerpts come from Beyond Trauma by Dean Bonura.

 What is trauma?
-Trauma involves a significant crisis; it is connected to a deeply disturbing and disruptive event that causes great distress, often attended by shock and fear.
+The term trauma originates from ancient Greek and means to wound or to hurt.12 Trauma involves a significant crisis; it is connected to a deeply disturbing and disruptive event that causes great distress, often attended by shock and fear.
 It frequently involves physical, moral, spiritual, or psychological injury.
-The term trauma originates from ancient Greek and means to wound or to hurt.
 Trauma, then, is a wounding, and in many instances a wounding of the heart and soul.

 Post-trauma stress is typically negative stress or distress, which causes dysfunction.
 However, while trauma is hurtful and stressful, not all stress is bad, and not all trauma is completely negative or results in dysfunction.

 The experience of trauma may challenge someone’s worldview and assumptions about life, i.e., how he or she assumes the world operates or expects things to turn out.
 The occurrence of trauma is often a life-changing event that rocks a person’s world; it taxes and overwhelms one’s capability to adapt or resume normal functioning.
 This latter aspect is always associated with a disorder, and PTSD is evident when there is a disruption of normal functioning that results in overall dysfunction and distress.

 Violent events that threaten well-being, such as what one might expect in combat or from natural disasters, confront individuals at the limits of their capabilities.
 These events can sometimes evoke a catastrophic response.13 That response often contributes to PTS.

 Emotional and Psychological Reactions

 Trauma also produces profound emotional and psychological reactions.
 A traumatic event may trigger painful experiences from the past.
 Often, servicemembers suffering with PTSD succumb to re-experiencing the originating trauma through trigger events such as a sight, a smell, or a sound.
 These events provoke vivid memories and result in retraumatization.